akshayBhardwaj23/MovieFlix-GPT/README.md

 **NOTE: This app might not work in some locations, please use a VPN if that is the case.

-This app is built using React JS, and Redux Toolkit.
-The data is being fetched from 'The MovieDB Api'.
+This app is built using **React JS, and Redux Toolkit.** The data is being fetched from 'The MovieDB Api'.
 For authentication and authorization, the app is integrated with **Firebase**.
+The app is also integrated with **GPT Api** , moreover **multilingual support** is also present.

 # Features